Anxiety Therapy

 I draw from a variety of evidence-based interventions in anxiety treatment, including:

-• Cognitive Behavioral Therapy (CBT) to identify and challenge unhelpful thought patterns, such as catastrophizing or all-or-nothing thinking.
+• Cognitive Behavioral Therapy (CBT): Helps you identify and challenge unhelpful thought patterns, such as catastrophizing or all-or-nothing thinking, so you can respond to anxiety more effectively

-• Acceptance and Commitment Therapy (ACT) to help you normalize your anxiety while cultivating self-compassion and focusing on what’s within your control.
+• Acceptance and Commitment Therapy (ACT): Guides you in accepting anxious thoughts without judgment, cultivating self-compassion, and focusing on what’s within your control.

 Contact Me